KCRG-TV: History

 KCRG's broadcasts became digital-only, effective June 12, 2009.
-The station had attempted to convert on February 17, 2009 with the majority of other Cedar Rapids stations, but the FCC requested they maintain one analog commercial network signal for the market for the remaining four months.
+The station had attempted to convert on February 17, 2009, with the majority of other Cedar Rapids stations, but the FCC requested they maintain one analog commercial network signal for the market for the remaining four months.
 Upon KCRG-TV's digital transition completion in June 2009, the "KCRG-TV" callsign was legally transferred from the now-defunct analog channel 9 to the new digital channel 9, with the "KCRG-DT" callsign being permanently discontinued.

 In September 2015, Atlanta-based Gray Television and Gazette Communications announced they had an agreement where Gray Television would buy KCRG-TV for $100 million, with the transfer taking place on October 1.
 The sale was completed on November 1.

 KCRG became a sister to KWQC-TV in nearby Davenport after Gray purchased the NBC affiliate as a condition of its owner, Media General, merging with Nexstar Broadcasting Group (now Nexstar Media Group), parent of rival WHBF-TV.
 In 2019, Ottumwa station KYOU-TV came under common ownership with KCRG when Gray completed its merger with Raycom Media, acquiring the Fox/NBC-affiliated station outright from American Spirit Media.

 On February 1, 2021, Gray announced it would purchase Quincy Media for $925 million.
 As Quincy owned the market's KWWL, Gray intended to divest that station and retain KCRG in order to satisfy FCC requirements.
-The sale was completed on August 2, making KCRG a sister to KTIV in Sioux City and KTTC in Rochester, Minnesota, the latter of which serves the north-central portion of Iowa.
+The sale was completed on August 2, with KWWL going to Allen Media Broadcasting and KCRG becoming a sister to KTIV in Sioux City and KTTC in Rochester, Minnesota, the latter of which serves the north-central portion of Iowa.
 The acquisition gives Gray stations in every market covering Iowa outside of Des Moines.